harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-acr-step-settings.md

 ### Remote Cache Image

+Enter the name of the remote cache image, such as `<container-registry-name>.azurecr.io/<image-name>`.

+The Remote Cache Repository must be in the same account and organization as the build image.
+For caching to work, the entered image name must exist.

 Harness enables remote Docker layer caching where each Docker layer is uploaded as an image to a Docker repo you identify.
 If the same layer is used in later builds, Harness downloads the layer from the Docker repo.

-This is different from other CI vendors that are limited to local caching and persistent volumes.

 You can also specify the same Docker repo for multiple **Build and Push** steps, enabling these steps to share the same remote cache.

-Remote Docker layer caching can dramatically improve build time by sharing layers across pipelines, stages, and steps.
+This can dramatically improve build time by sharing layers across pipelines, stages, and steps.

-Enter the name of the remote cache image, such as `<container-registry-name>.azurecr.io/<image-name>`.

-The Remote Cache Repository must be in the same account and organization as the build image.
-For caching to work, the entered image name must exist.

 ### Run as User